edricemerson/findfindr-ui-prototype/README.md

 ## 🎯 Overview

 **Purpose:**
-FindFindr aims to simplify how users discover and connect with nearby opportunities — whether it’s local events, restaurants, or new people.
+FindFindr aims to simplify how users discover and compare taxi fares from different applications, helping them find the cheapest and fastest rides in real time.
-The interface emphasizes **ease of navigation**, **real-time discovery**, and a **friendly, minimal aesthetic**.
+The interface emphasizes easy navigation, live fare updates, and a **clean**, **user-friendly**

 **Key Design Goals:**
 - Seamless user onboarding